golles/tomtom-apis-python/examples/README.md

 ## Use custom ClientSession

-To use your custom defined `aiohttp.client.ClientSession` you can create your own and pass it to any API, the only requirement is to define a `base_url`.
+To use your custom defined `aiohttp.client.ClientSession` you can create your own and pass it to any API.

 ```python
 from aiohttp import ClientTimeout